Email FacebookTwitterMenu burgerClose thin

 • Take extensive notes

-In addition, several equity traders who passed the exam say the questions are designed to trick you, so it’s important to understand what the material really means.
 Some questions also deviate from equity trading best practices.
-For example, some questions cover topics like retirement and margin accounts.
+For example, they might cover topics like retirement and margin accounts.
 However, ultimately the right way to pass the exam will depend on your own strengths and weaknesses.

 Series 57 Exam Day

 Aim to arrive at the testing center at least 30 minutes before the scheduled start time.
 This will provide you with ample time to complete the entire registration process successfully.
-In addition, you’re not allowed to bring any reference material.
-According to FINRA, you’re also not allowed to bring personal items such as the following.
+In addition to reference material you also cannot bring personal items including:

 • Watches